Keyword extraction is the automated process of extracting the most relevant words and expressions from text.

 With keyword extraction you can find the most important words and phrases in massive datasets in just seconds.
 And these words and phrases can provide valuable insights into topics your customers are talking about.

-Considering that more than 80% of the data we generate every day is unstructured ― meaning it’s not organized in a predefined way, making it extremely difficult to analyze and process – automated keyword extraction can look quite appealing.
-It’s a powerful tool to help you understand your data and your customers.
+Considering that more than 80% of the data we generate every day is unstructured ― meaning it’s not organized in a predefined way, making it extremely difficult to analyze and process – businesses need automated keyword extraction to help them process and analyze customer data in a more efficient manner.

 What percentage of customer reviews are saying something related to Price?
 How many of them are talking about UX?
 These insights can help you shape a data-driven business strategy by identifying what customers consider important, the aspects of your product that need to be improved, and what customers are saying about your competition, among others.

 In the academic world, keyword extraction may be the key to finding relevant keywords within massive sets of data (like new articles, papers, or journals) without having to actually read the entire content.

 Automated keyword extraction allows you to analyze as much data as you want.
 Yes, you could read texts and identify key terms manually, but it would be extremely time-consuming.
 Automating this task gives you the freedom to concentrate on other parts of your job.

 Keyword extraction acts based on rules and predefined parameters.
 You don’t have to deal with inconsistencies, which are common in manual text analysis.

 You can perform keyword extraction on social media posts, customer reviews, surveys, or customer support tickets in real-time, and get insights about what’s being said about your product as they happen and follow them over time.